Static Inlet Outlet

 Thermal quantities (e.g., Thermal Field Temperature, Thermal Field Flux Temperature) describe temperature and energy transport across the boundary.

-Flux-based temperature metrics represent the temperature of fluid actually entering or leaving, weighted by flow direction and magnitude.
+Flux-based temperature metrics represent the temperature of fluid actually entering or leaving the boundary, weighted by the local flow rate.
+This quantity corresponds to the mixing-cup average temperature and is computed as

 Age and Residence Metrics